keithchuynh/hello-world/README.md

 # hello-world
 This is Keith's Hello World repository.
+I am currently a technical infrastruction support engineer at Cisco.
+This is my first time trying out GitHub. ;D